bravehart84/Personal-Capital/README.md

 Hello,

-Thank you for the opportunity to work this Selenium code challenge.
+Thank you for the opportunity to work on this Selenium code challenge.
 I automated the steps as instructed, I used the Page Object model

 with a Base Page, and other pages like the 'Homepage', 'Financial tools' page and 'SignUp' pages inheriting from the Basepage.
 Our test class is called